newspeaklanguage/newspeak/README.md

 #   See function 'args_parse_for_deploy_as_website' for details
 #
 # Usage Examples:
-#   1. Deploy files for server running from
+#   1. Deploy files to server running from
 #      the '~/servers/newspeak-http-server' directory
 #     - cd tool
 #     - ./deploy-all-vfuels-as-website.sh  ~/servers/newspeak-http-server
-#   2. Deploy files for server running from
+#   2. Deploy files to server running from
 #      the '../out' directory.
 #      This mimicks (I think) how the server ran before this change
 #      The advantage of serving from the '../out' directory is that
-#      *You ONLY need to run this 'deploy' script once, after, just keep running the 'build' script.*
+#      *You ONLY need to run this 'deploy' script once, after, just keep running the 'build.sh' script.*
 #     - cd tool
 #     - ./deploy-all-vfuels-as-website.sh  ../out